Autodesk/hig/DEVELOPING.md

 ## Code style

 We use [ESLint][] and [Prettier][] to ensure consistency throughout the source code.
 Please view our [ESLint configuration][] for details on style rules.

+Use the [JSDoc style guide](https://github.com/shri/JSDoc-Style-Guide) for documentation comments.

 [ESLint]: https://eslint.org/
 [ESLint configuration]: ./packages/eslint-config